NVIDIA/DALI/docs/compilation.rst

 .. _DALI_extra_link: https://github.com/NVIDIA/DALI_extra#nvidia-dali

 You can verify the build by running GTest and Nose tests.
 To do so, you'll need DALI_extra repository, which contains test data.
-To download it follow :ref:`DALI_extra_link`.
+To download it follow `DALI_extra README <https://github.com/NVIDIA/DALI_extra#nvidia-dali>`_.

 Set test data path